AJ-SA/Zoho-ManageEngine/README.md

 #### Exploit:

-In most ManageEngine windows that runs as system, there is a comment "Powered by Managed Engine Desktop Central" and it has a logo.
-And by clicking on the logo, it will open the link in a web browser which then runs as SYSTEM as well.
+In most ManageEngine windows that runs as system, you can also get a window running as system by running this command: `C:\Program Files (x86)\DesktopCentral_Agent\bin\dcagenttrayicon.exe" -ssp`.
+When getting the window, there is a comment "Powered by Managed Engine Desktop Central" and it has ManageEngine logo.
+By clicking on the logo, it will open the link in a web browser which then runs as SYSTEM as well.
 To furthar abuse this, you can open a CMD.exe or PowerShell.exe from the browser.